From Fractionalization to Chiral Topological Superconductivity in a Flat Chern Band

 and subject to residual interactions:

 where the form factors can be approximated at small momentum as

-Here, the length scale $\ell$ is defined by $\ell^2 = \Tr g(\bk = 0)$, set by the quantum metric at the bottom of the hole dispersion. $1/\ell$ characterizes the extent of Bloch wavefunction variation in momentum space around $\gamma$.
+Here, the length scale $\ell$ is defined by $\ell^2 = \Tr g(\bk = 0)$, set by the quantum metric at the bottom of the hole dispersion. $1/\ell$ characterizes the extent of Bloch wave function variation in momentum space around $\gamma$. {Note that the nonuniformity parameter $\mathcal K$ controls the hole effective mass $m$.}

 The pair scattering amplitude from an initial state $\ket{\k,-\k}$ to a final one $\ket{\k',-\k'}$ is the sum of a direct process with momentum transfer $\k - \k'$ and an exchange process with $\k + \k'$: